These easy Blueberry Muffins are to die for! They are super moist and fluffy, and topped with a crumbly streusel topping that is made from scratch.

 Freeze: Allow the muffins to cool completely prior to freezing.
 They can be frozen for up to 3 months in a freezer-safe container or ziplock bag.
 Reheat in the oven or microwave until warmed through.

-More Tasty Blueberry Dishes!
+More Delicious Blueberry Sweets!

 Watch VIDEO recipe here